particle-iot/docs/src/content/reference/firmware.md

 ### now()

-Retrieve the current time as seconds since January 1, 1970 (commonly known as "Unix time" or "epoch time")
+Retrieve the current time as seconds since January 1, 1970 (commonly known as "Unix time" or "epoch time").
+This time is not affected by the timezone setting.

 ```cpp
 // Print the current Unix timestamp